 You could also come to our monthly meetings (we supply the stamps).

 Text PROTEST followed by your full name to 70505 to join Amnesty’s Pocket Protest SMS network.

 How do I find out more?

+See the Amnesty USA tips on how to write an effective appeal letter.
 You can also download these useful PDFs which are full of advice, tips and success stories:

 - Introducing Urgent Actions: Writing Appeals Can Save Lives

 - The Urgent Action Guide: How to Send Urgent Action Appeals

 - Urgent Actions Q&A: Frequently Asked Questions

 It’s more than 40 years since the first Urgent Action was issued for Brazilian activist Professor Luiz Basilio Rossi, detained and tortured by the military Junta.
 Hear from Tracy Ulltveit-Moe, who came up with the original action idea in 1973, and Sara Rydkvist, our campaigner sending out actions to people today.